mesgjs/mesgjs/docs/command-line/msjsload.md

 The `msjsload` tool links and loads Mesgjs modules, resolving dependencies and generating import maps and metadata for use in JavaScript or HTML environments.
 It can output a script or wrap the result in a simple HTML page template.

+The runtime will signal when all non-deferred modules have completed loading by making the special `@loaded` feature-promise ready.
+Mesgjs modules wanting to wait for loading to complete can use the `@c(fwait @loaded)(then { block })` pattern.

 ## OPTIONS

 - `--cat <catalog>`